AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - [Set up conda](../../technical-setup/environment-setup/setup-conda.md) (note that conda is pre-installed, but not yet set up, on [Lightsail for Research](../../aws/lsfr/starting-development-on-lsfr.md#create-and-activate-a-conda-environment) instances)
     - [Configured the AWS CLI and logged in](../../technical-setup/environment-setup/configure-aws-cli.md) OR are [using Lightsail for Research](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws) (which doesn't require logging in via the AWS CLI)

-The [`download-data.py` script](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/download-data.py) is designed to download files from whatever release you specify to a folder in `data` named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`.
+The [`download-data.py` script](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/download-data.py) is designed to download files from whatever release you specify to a directory in `data` named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`.

 We briefly cover some of this script's most common use cases below, but we encourage you to review all the options available to you.

 !!! tip "Log into AWS CLI before running the script"
-    Before running this script locally (i.e., not from an ALSF-provided [virtual computer](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws)), you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
+    Before running this script locally (i.e., not from an [ALSF-provided virtual computer](../../aws/index.md#lightsail-for-research-virtual-computing-with-aws)), you will need to be [logged into your AWS CLI profile](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).
     To do this, run the following commands in terminal before running the `download-data.py` script, and follow instructions to log in.

     ```sh